AppsFlyerSDK/XamariniOSBinding/README.md

-# XamarinAndroidBinding
+# XamariniOSBinding

-Xamarin Binding integration guide For Android AppsFlyer Xamarin Binding version 1.0.0
+Xamarin Binding integration guide For iOS AppsFlyer Xamarin Binding version 1.0.0

-#Introduction
+# Introduction
 AppsFlyer’s Xamarin binding provides application installation and events tracking functionality

-#Initial steps
+# Initial steps

 To Embed SDK into your Application:

-1. Copy AppsFlyerXamarinBindingAndroid.dll into your project.
+1. Copy AppsFlyerXamarinBinding.dll into your project.

 2. On Xamarin Studio go to References and click on Edit References.

-3. Go to .Net Assembly tab and click on Browse… button
+3. Go to .Net Assembly tab and click on Browse… button.

-4. Locate AppsFlyerXamarinBindingAndroid.dll and chose it.
+4. Locate AppsFlyerXamarinBinding.dll and chose it.

-5. Locate GooglePlayServicesLib.dll and add it as well (for advertising Id

-#SDK Initialization
+# SDK Initialization

-Go to your MainActivity.cs and add:
+Go to your AppDelegate.cs and add:

-using Com.Appsflyer; at the top of the file.
+using AppsFlyerXamarinBinding; at the top of the file.

-Add the following code in the OnCreate method:
+Add the following code in the FinishedLaunching method:

-protected override void OnCreate (Bundle bundle)

-AppsFlyerLib.SetAppsFlyerKey ("YOUR_DEV_KEY_HERE");
-AppsFlyerLib.SendTracking (this);

-Basically, every API call for Android SDK is available here as well.
-For more information please refer to Appsflyer Android Integration guide.
+	public override bool FinishedLaunching (UIApplication application, NSDictionary launchOptions)

+	AppsFlyerTracker.SharedTracker().AppleAppID = "YOUR_APP_ID_HERE";
+	AppsFlyerTracker.SharedTracker().AppsFlyerDevKey = "APPSFLYER_DEV_KEY_HERE";
+	AppsFlyerTracker.SharedTracker().IsDebug = true;
+	AppsFlyerTracker.SharedTracker().TrackAppLaunch();

-Set your appId & DevKey
-Replace devKey with your values
+Set your appId & DevKey Replace appId & devKey with your values.

 You can get your AppsFlyer DevKey on our dashboard.
 See “SDK integration” on your app screen.

 DevKey = your unique developer ID, which is accessible from your account, e.g. rbz2mfgZQY5mSEYNTyjwni // For example:

 #	Adding Custom Event
-Example: “Add-to-cart” Event:
+Example: “Add-to-cart” Event

-AppsFlyerLib.TrackEvent(this, AFInAppEventType.AddToCart, new Dictionary<string, Java.Lang.Object> {
-{AFInAppEventParameterName.ContentId, "id1234"},
-{AFInAppEventParameterName.ContentType, "tickets"},
-{AFInAppEventParameterName.Price, 123},
-{AFInAppEventParameterName.Currency, "USD"},
-});
+	var addToCartEvent = new NSDictionary (AFEventParameter.AFEventParamContentId, "id 123",
+	AFEventParameter.AFEventParamContentType, "type 1", AFEventParameter.AFEventParamCurrency,
+	"USD", AFEventParameter.AFEventParamDescription, "add to cart Description");

+	AppsFlyerTracker.SharedTracker().TrackEvent(AFEventName.AFEventAddToCart, addToCartEvent);

 #	Conversion Data
 For Conversion data your should call this method:

-AppsFlyerLib.RegisterConversionListener (this, new AppsFlyerConversionDelegate ());
+	AppsFlyerTracker.SharedTracker().LoadConversionDataWithDelegate (new AppsFlyerConversionDataDelegate());

-AppsFlyerConversionDelegate.cs can be found in the sample app provided with this guide
+AppsFlyerConversionDataDelegate.cs can be found in the sample app provided with this guide